If you have any questions or feedback, pleasefill out this form

 Photo by Fakurian Design on Unsplash

-Before deciding to purchase NFT, let's take a look at how it is described on Ethereum.
+Before deciding to purchase an NFT, let's take a look at how it's described on Ethereum.

-Recently, NFT has become a trend, and everyone is rushing to "collect" them, but often with misconceptions.
+Recently, the term NFT has become a new trend, with everyone rushing to "collect" them.
+However, there are often misconceptions surrounding this concept.
 Here are some common misunderstandings:

 -

-The essence of NFT is not a scam, but its mechanism is prone to speculation.
+The essence of NFTs is not a scam, but their mechanism can be easily exploited for hype.

-- Moreover, there is no legal recourse to resolve it.
+- Moreover, there are currently no legal avenues to address these issues.

 -